LAST UPDATED DECEMBER 7, 2017 AT 1:58 P.M.

 Having a great cable modem and a lesser performing WiFi router isn’t going to give you peak performance.

 For example, Amazon is currently advertising that many of the customers are buying the SB6190 along with the ASUS RT-AC88U wireless router.
 That WiFi router is one of the most powerful on the market.
 It’s among our top picks for a wireless router, but not our first choice mainly because of its price.
-You can read more here for our review on the best wireless routers.
+You can read more here for a review on the best wireless routers.

 The Arris SURFboard SB6141 has been our top choice for a cable modem, but Comcast and Time Warner Cable appear to be phasing it out to an “end of life” status.
+It’s still a viable cable modem if you are an RCN customer.

 If you already own a SURFboard SB6141, and it’s working fine, don’t panic.
 It’s still a highly recommended modem that has a strong performance for streaming and gaming.
 We’ve used the SB6141 for many months and it’s still a great router.
 But if you are in the market for a new router, you should be aware of how some companies like Comcast are phasing it out.